janprzy/podarchive/README.md

     --quiet,          -q  Only display errors.
 Use this when running from cron.

-    --dry-run,        -n  Display what would happen without doing it.
-The RSS feed will be downloaded regardless.
+    --dry-run,        -n  Display what would happen without doing it

     --keep,           -k  Don't refresh the feed file if it has already been downloaded